 - 2. Obtain and carry a current policy issued by a licensed insurance carrier in this state to insure against any accident, loss, injury, property damage, or other casualty caused by or resulting from the contractor's actions. - 3.
 Be properly equipped to perform such services. - $\underline{(g)}$ (e) In addition to the civil penalty imposed under s.
 327.73(1)(z), the operator of a vessel that is removed and impounded pursuant to paragraph $\underline{(c)}$ (b) must pay all removal and storage fees before the vessel is released.
 A vessel removed pursuant to paragraph $\underline{(c)}$ (b) may not be impounded for longer than 48 hours. - (6) The commission shall initiate rulemaking by July 1, 2021, to provide criteria and procedures for reviewing applications to establish an anchoring limitation area under subsection (2) and procedures for public notice and participation pursuant to this subsection.
 The rulemaking must include, at a minimum, all of the following: - (a) Notice to the public.
-The Boating and Waterways distribution list for ordinances, which any member of the public

-Section of the Fish and Wildlife Conservation Commission shall provide notice of completed applications received, public meetings or hearings concerning applications, and denial or approval of applications on the section's web page and to all parties listed in the Boating and Waterways Section's public
+The Boating and Waterways provide notice of completed applications received, public meetings or hearings concerning applications, and denial or approval of applications on the section's web page and to all parties listed in the Boating and Waterways Section's public distribution list for ordinances, which any member of the public may join.